bradgwest/paap/write/paper.md

 (1) limit the connectectedness of the network by ensuring connected neurons correspond to spatially adjacent input pixels, (2) share weights among edges within the same layer, and (3) pool multiple layers to provide dimension reduction.
-For a full discussion of convolutional neural nets [@LeCun_et_al_1998].
+For a full discussion of convolutional neural nets, see [@LeCun_et_al_1998].
 We summarize briefly here.

 [^DNN]: Deep neural networks contain more than 2 hidden layers.